brucemack/w1tkz/mtr2000/README.md

 ![System Picture](docs/IMG_1891.jpg)

+Audio adjustments were made using these SCOM7K potentiometers;
+* RX2 level - R98
+* TX2 level - R105

 ## MTR2000 Programming Cable

 The programming connection is the RJ45 jack on the front marked "RSS."
 This interface uses RS232 levels and can be connected directly to a serial port (DB9 female).